ali-sanjid/yahoo-finance-scraping/README.md

-# yahoo-finance-scraping (python project)
+# yahoo-finance-scraping-python project (Requests,Pandas)
-just scraping stock data from yahoo finance website using requests
+just scraping stock data from yahoo finance website using requests and analyzing with Pandas

 # about the project
 This was one of my first webscraping projects.
 Yes, i did surf youtube to find a easy one and pretty much copy pasted during the time I was writing it.
 But after around six months, when I went back to this same code, everything makes sense now!!